Abdominoplasty, otherwise known as tummy tuck, restores tone, contour, and function to the abdomen.

 Why Dr. John Q. Cook Is the Right Body Surgeon for You

 Dr. Cook has extensive experience with this procedure and has performed over 1000 abdominoplasties.
-With such a vast portfolio of completed surgeries, he can individualize his selection of techniques to each patient’s unique goals and needs.
+He can individualize his selection of techniques to each patient’s unique goals and needs.

 Dr. Cook’s life-long study of aesthetics allows him to sculpt beautiful and natural-looking results with any body shape.

 Our internal protocols minimize the use of drains and narcotics.

 We offer our abdominoplasty patients the ability to recover in a luxury hotel with personal care from our experienced nurse.
 This enables us to increase the safety and efficacy of the recovery period.

 See the difference experience makes.
 Scroll through before and afters in the photo carousel of tummy tuck patients treated by Dr. Cook and his team.